Historic England Archive - Access Policy

 - seek the views of users and potential users to help us to evaluate and improve the services we offer

-The HEA provides free online resources including our core catalogue.
 These resources can be accessed via the Historic England Archive web page.
-Over a million images may be viewed online.

 The HEA provides a free basic enquiry service and charged-for priority and research services.
 Full details of the services offered are available on our website.